Form a Limited Liability Company in Oklahoma

 You must choose a company name that other businesses do not have the rights to.
 Specifically, businesses in Oklahoma cannot have the rights to the name you choose.

-Our article Is My Business Name Available? can assist you in conducting a name search of your own, or SunDoc can run a name search for you.
+You conduct a name search of your own, or SunDoc can run a name search or reserve for you.
 You will also want to check for a previously registered trademark.

 2. Understand the LLC Organizer Requirement.

 All LLCs must have an LLC organizer who will be named on your Articles of Organization form.
 An organizer is the person or company that drafts your LLC.
 By preparing on-line with us, SunDoc Filings will be your organizer.
 If you choose to prepare and upload your filing with SunDoc, you can name your own organizer.